This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 1. Sassi Di Matera

 Sassi di Matera is the old part of Matera.
 It is divided into two main districts, the Sasso Caveoso, and Sasso Barisano.
 The Sassi can be seen as the picturesque part of Matera, where you can find beautiful alleys and buildings.
-Many of the attractions mentioned below are located in, or around the Sassi, but in general, I can highly recommend wandering the streets here and getting lost in the beauty of the city.
+Many of the attractions mentioned below are located in, or around the Sassi.
+In general, I can highly recommend wandering the streets here and getting lost in the beauty of the city.

 2. Casa Noha